WHO WE ARE

 We take this definition of a workshop to heart when we create the trips we offer.
 Our workshops are designed to help you improve your wildlife photography and we begin things a little differently for this reason.

 These classroom sessions are designed to do a deep dive into the skill sets participants will need to truly take advantage of the opportunities we expect to encounter on the workshop.
 Each workshop has different demands, of course.
 In the rainforest, for instance, understanding flash is often a must and something you don’t want to be trying to “figure out” when the frog in front of you may be a new species to science.
 Likewise, standing on the bow of a boat in the northern Pacific Ocean, photographing a tornado of horned puffins circling at 50mph requires us to have our autofocus and composition strategies dialed in beforehand.
-And it has been our experience that this one single day spent discussing these skillsets at the beginning of the workshop has a dramatic impact on the success rate for participants throughout the workshop.
+It has been our experience that this single day spent discussing these skillsets at the beginning of the workshop has a dramatic impact on the success rate for participants throughout the workshop.